 Posted on July 6, 2018

 You probably know that if you smoke, you are at risk of developing conditions such as lung cancer or high blood pressure, but did you know you are also at risk of developing another condition known as Chronic Obstructive Pulmonary Disease, or COPD?
 COPD affects over 11 million Americans.
 It is the third leading cause of death in the United States, and almost all of those living with the condition developed it from smoking.
-Dr. Singer treats patients living with COPD no matter the cause using autologous fat stem cell treatment.
+Dr. Singer treats patients living with COPD no matter the cause using personal cell treatment.

 How Are Smoking and COPD Connected?

 When you smoke, you breathe in tiny particles of chemicals and smoke into your lungs.
 These particles cause the airways of your lungs to become inflamed and swollen.
 When this happens, your body turns on its natural response to fight the inflammation and irritation, which is increasing mucus production.

 When mucus production is increased, it makes you cough.
 It also makes it hard to breathe because the amount of air you can breathe is reduced.
 This coughing causes increased irritation, and a vicious cycle begins.
 It continues as you keep smoking.

 COPD can happen to you even if you don’t smoke.
 Just being exposed to smoke for long periods of time can cause COPD.
 Research also suggests that pregnant women who smoke may contribute to the development of COPD in their unborn babies.

 COPD can also be caused by the inhalation of chemicals, dust and other lung irritants.